 - Deployment timeframes and bases to which you were stationed

-- Conditions and health issues that cause difficulty with daily activities
+- Conditions and health concerns that cause difficulty with daily activities

 - Current and past health symptoms